MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

 # required metadata

 title: Configuration for Finance Insights (preview)
-description: This topic walks through the configuration steps that will enable your system to use the capability that's available in Finance Insights.
+description: This topic explains the configuration steps that will enable your system to use the capabilities that are available in Finance Insights.
 author: ShivamPandey-msft
 manager: AnnBe
 ms.date: 07/20/2020